FreifunkBremen/nodewatcher/README.md

-It is modularized so that it can take the node status from various sources (currently only A.L.F.R.E.D., as used in [gluon]) and notify via various channels (currently e-mail and XMPP).
+It is modularized so that it can take the node status from various sources (currently only A.L.F.R.E.D., as used in [gluon]) and notify via various channels (currently e-mail, XMPP and Twitter direct messages).

 [gluon]: https://github.com/freifunk-gluon/gluon/